cychoi/slackware/desktop-kde-14.0-32bit/README.txt

   # cd desktop-kde-14.0-32bit/tools
   # ./install-desktop-kde.sh

-  /!\ Scripts in the 64-bit subdirectories are really just symlinks to those in the 32-bit directories, so you can use either on a 32-bit and a 64-bit system.
+  /!\ Installation scripts in the 64-bit subdirectories are really just symlinks to those in the 32-bit directories, so you can use either one regardless of your processor architecture.

 Set locales